alexjiaguo/freeflow/README.md

 An added bonus is that there's no FreeFlow server, so no data is stored or retained - making it more privacy friendly than the SaaS apps.
 The only information that leaves your computer are the API calls to Groq's transcription and LLM API (LLM is for post-processing the transcription to adapt to context).

-## Prompt Eval

-The repo includes a curated prompt-evaluation harness under [prompt-eval](/Users/marcbodea/dev/freeflow/prompt-eval/README.md).

-It contains:

-- the standalone Python runner used to compare prompt variants
-- the main fixture suites and prompt variant definitions
-- two representative saved result sets for `v24` vs the older baseline prompts and `openai/gpt-oss-20b` vs `meta-llama/llama-4-scout` on `v24`

-It does not include the full historical results archive from the separate eval repo.

 ### FAQ

 **Why does this use Groq instead of a local transcription model?**